codeinabox/cv/cv.md

  * Authoring semantic and standards compliant HTML and CSS

 ### Recent Professional History
+#### Freelance Node and Angular developer @ Quincus
+_April 2015_

+Helped out on this MEAN.JS based project, adding new functionality to the Node server and the Angular client.
+Implemented a reproducible development environment using Vagrant, and deploy workflow using Ansible.

+Stack: Node, Express, MongoDB, Angular, Grunt, Vagrant, Ansible, Karma, Mocha

+#### Freelance Symfony and JavaScript developer @ I Might Do
+_March 2015_

+Created bespoke website with a CMS built upon Symfony's Sonata bundles.
+The front end was written with performance in mind, all JavaScript was vanilla weighing in at only 1kb and only served to modern browsers using the "cut the mustard" technique.

+Stack: Symfony, Sonata, Mustache, Zurb Foundation, Node, Heroku, Gulp

 #### Freelance JavaScript developer @ Applied Works
 _September 2014 – December 2014_